stateset/networks/testnets/stateset-1-testnet/README.md

    > statesetd keys add <key-name>
    ```

 3. Add your account to your local genesis file with a given amount and the key you just created.
-Use only `10000000000ustate`, other amounts will be ignored.

    ```bash
    statesetd add-genesis-account $(statesetd keys show <key-name> -a) 10000000000ustate